It is abuse, even if he didn’t hit you. It is abuse even if you aren’t bruised or bleeding.

 Hidden abuses are the types of abuses that you don’t see, that we don’t necessarily have obvious bruises and injuries from.
 They are the types of abuses that are more covert, and they are hidden.
 They include financial, emotional, psychological, sexual, and spiritual abuse.Shannon Thomas, author

-When victims identify that they are being covertly abused in any way, they can set boundaries to separate themselves from the abuse and then begin their journey to healing.
+When victims identify covert abuse, they can set boundaries to separate themselves from the abuse and then begin their journey to healing.

 Will I Ever Heal From Hidden Abuse?